 ChIP-seq was performed in duplicate on fly embryos representing each time point.
-We used an affinity purified antibody raised against the Gro GP domain, which we validated extensively in immunoprecipitation and immunoblot assays.
-Sequencing libraries were sequenced to a depth that provided at minimum 5M uniquely mappable reads, far in excess of the minimum recommended by modENCODE ChIP-seq best-practices (Fig. 2-1A) {Landt, 2012 #308}.
+We used an affinity purified polyclonal antibody raised against the Gro GP domain, which we validated extensively in immunoprecipitation and immunoblot assays.
+Sequencing libraries were sequenced to a depth that provided at minimum 5 million uniquely mappable reads, far in excess of the minimum recommended by modENCODE ChIP-seq best-practices (Fig. 2-1A) {Landt, 2012 #308}.
 Replicates exhibited high reproducibility in terms of both read density and resulting peak model (Fig. 2-1B, left and right, respectively).

-The high degree of correlation between our ChIP-seq data set and a ChIP-chip data set obtained from 0-12 hour embryos {Negre, 2011 #3035} using completely independent antibodies also validates our ChIP-seq data (Fig. 2-2).
-The modENCODE Groucho peaks were generated from 0 – 12 hour embryos and so represent a time-averaged superset of our data.
-Despite each of our datasets comprising only 21% of the development time represented by the modENCODE data, peak overlap is significant at each timepoint.
-The greatest degree of similarity is seen when comparing the 6.5 – 9 hour data set, which captures 68% of all modENCODE-identified peaks.
-Additional comparison with modENCODE Groucho ChIP-chip data generated from white pre-pupae indicates that a significant fraction of the Groucho-regulated sites in embryos are bound in this later developmental stage (Fig. 2-3).
-However, the utilization of a large fraction of Groucho binding sites appears to be restricted to either embryonic or pupal stages, consistent with the distinct roles of Groucho-mediated repression during early and late development.
+The high degree of correlation between our ChIP-seq data sets and ChIP-chip data sets obtained from 0-12 hour embryos {Negre, 2011 #3035} using completely independent antibodies also validates our ChIP-seq data (Fig. 2-2).
+The modENCODE Groucho peaks were generated from 0 – 12 hour embryos and so should represent a time-averaged superset of our data.
+Collectively the ChIP-seq peaks from our three data sets, include xx% of the modEncode ChIP-chip peaks.
+Comparison of our ChIP-seq data with modENCODE Groucho ChIP-chip data generated from white pre-pupae also shows a significant overlap (Fig. 2-3).
+However, a large fraction of embryonic and pre-pupal binding sites are distinct from one another, consistent with the distinct roles of Groucho-mediated repression during early and late development.

-Peak modeling identified widespread Groucho binding throughout the genome; peaks with overlapping regions between replicates were chosen for further analysis, as they represent a more consistent subset of all identified peaks (Fig. 2-4).
+Peak modeling identified widespread Groucho binding throughout the genome; peaks with overlapping regions between replicates were chosen for further analysis, as they represent a higher confidence subset of all identified peaks (Fig. 2-4).
+Peaks overlapping input peaks were removed, as they are assumed to arise from erroneous read alignment.
 Groucho recruitment sites appear most numerous during the central timepoint analyzed (5,246 non-overlapping binding sites), compared to the early (1,358) and late (4,232) stages.
 We detected 5,829 unique binding sites in total, with 535 sites recruiting Groucho across all timepoints, and therefore potentially participating in Grouch-mediated repression in at least one cell type or tissue throughout the developmental timeframe analyzed (Fig 2-5).

 Groucho occupancy is highly dynamic and reversible.
 Approximately 50% of all Groucho binding sites are unique to a single timepoint.
 The majority of the sites established during timepoint 1 that persist into timepoint 2 continue to persist into timepoint 3, indicating that some Groucho binding sites are utilized throughout early development.
 Interestingly, few sites are occupied in only the first and third timepoints, indicating that Groucho occupied sites during the first timepoint tend to either be utilized at all timepoints, or are only utilized very early in development and not utilized again in the stages analyzed.